System Design Space

 ALL

-Requires a response from all replicas.
-Maximum consistency, minimum accessibility.
+Requires responses from all replicas.
+Maximum consistency, lowest availability.

 SERIAL